When does a relationship become common-law?

 DIRECTOR, TAX AND ESTATE PLANNING, TD WEALTH

-A: I can understand why you might be concerned for your father, but ultimately it’s your dad’s decision how to share his money and assets, and with whom.
+I can understand why you might be concerned for your father, but ultimately it’s your dad’s decision how to share his money and assets, and with whom.
 And needless-to-say, any sharing of assets with his new partner should ideally be voluntary and intentional.
-It helps to be aware of what legal obligations can kick in when one moves in with a partner, as well as what may happen when they are eventually viewed as a common-law couple in the eyes of the government, a designation that also comes with certain rights and responsibilities.
+It helps to be aware of what legal obligations can kick in when one moves in with a partner, as well as what may happen when they are eventually viewed as a common-law couple in the eyes of the government.
+“Common-law” is a designation with differing definitions under various federal and provincial laws: You may be “common law” for one purpose (e.g. tax laws) but not for another (e.g. property division under family law).

 If this all sounds alarming, well, I think it should.
 Without proper planning, various federal and provincial laws might determine what your father could owe to his girlfriend and, depending on the province, whether she might have a legal claim on his assets.

 Some background: Each province has its own set of rules that apply to unmarried couples who live together — or as we lawyers say, cohabitate.
-After the passage of a certain period of time (usually two or three years, depending on the province), the law will regard them as “common-law.”
+After the passage of a certain period of time (usually two or three years, depending on the province), the law will regard the couple as “common-law.”
 That legal status comes with certain rights and obligations to financial support and to property division.
 Your dad and his girlfriend do not choose whether to apply for or receive common-law status — it is a matter of fact determined by the government.
-Note that in the case of the Canada Revenue Agency, they will be considered “spouses” after just one year, and again, the law will dictate what they might owe each other.
+Note that in the case of the Canada Revenue Agency, they can be considered “spouses” after just one year, and again, the law will dictate their reporting and filing obligations as well as their access to certain credits and deductions on the basis of that status.

 In some provinces, common-law couples share the same rights to property division that married people have, while in other provinces they have no claim.
 It’s not difficult to imagine situations where either result would seem unfair.
 And even in those provinces where common-law couples do not share rights to property, there may be spousal support obligations.